 The third thing.
 In 2005-06 I worked at Crisis at Christmas.
 From 2007-11, I was a Trustee of the Birmingham Christmas Shelter.
 I loved this work.
 But it was knackering.
 And harrowing.
 We abandon too many people and this dehumanises us all.

 The fourth thing.
 Since 2010 I have been involved in a range of oppositional or radical education projects that have a different formation/governance from those projects noted above.
 I was an original member of the Social Science Centre in Lincoln, an unincorporated co-operative of scholars developing a new form of higher education based upon the social sciences.
 I have been involved in sessions at the Really Free School and Tent City University in London, and was at the inaugural discussion about the London Free University.
 I was also involved in Leicester’s Third University and its development of an unemployability curriculum.
 I am now involved in discussions about a UK Co-operatives Free University.
 There are some photos of stuff I have been involved in on my flickr.

 The fifth thing.
 I was a member of FC Kolectivo Victoria, and we were proud to have played in tournaments in support of refugee action and anti-homophobia charities.
 I also played for For Fox Sake in an indoor, Sunday, 4-a-side League, where there is no hiding place.
 No pasaran!

 The sixth thing.
 I was a member of the Universities and Colleges Union (UCU) Committee at De Montfort University between 2005-22.
-I was a Health and Safety Rep from 2005-09, negotiated locally between 2020-22, and undertook casework between 2018-22.
+I was a Health and Safety Rep from 2005-09, negotiated locally between 2019-22, and undertook casework between 2018-22.
 I left UCU in 2023 for a range of local branch and national union issues.
 I subsequently joined the IWW-GB.
 In solidarity.